-Dr. Advani is an Assistant Professor of Medicine at Duke University School of Medicine and serves as the Associate Medical Director with the Duke Infection Control Outreach Network (DICON).
+Dr. Advani is an Assistant Professor of Medicine at Duke University School of Medicine and serves as the Co-Medical Director of Duke Infection Control Outreach Network (DICON).
 In her role, she assists member hospitals in further development and strengthening of their existing infection prevention programs.
 She also participates as a physician investigator in the research activities of the Duke Center for Antimicrobial Stewardship and Infection Prevention.
-Prior to joining Duke, Dr. Advani served as the Associate Medical Director for the Yale-New Haven Hospital Epidemiology program.
-Her main research interests include prevention of catheter-related harm, application of diagnostic stewardship interventions and improving metrics to better align with outcomes.
-She currently serves on the SHEA Guidelines Committee, IDWeek Mentorship Committee, IDSA Antimicrobial Stewardship Workgroup and was recently appointed as the Chair of SHEA Journal Club 2020.
+Prior to joining Duke, she served as the Associate Medical Director for the Yale-New Haven Hospital Epidemiology program.

-Dr. Advani is leading the COVID-19 response for over 50 network hospitals within DICON.
+Dr. Advani led the COVID-19 response for over 50 network hospitals within DICON.
 She has helped create and disseminate a library of COVID-19 resources to community hospitals nationwide.
-She is currently working on expanding these resources to low and middle income countries.
+She is currently working on expanding these resources to low- and middle-income countries.

 Education and Training